-Replacing you bathroom faucet is an easy DIY project.
+Replacing your bathroom faucet is an easy DIY project considering you have all the supplies that you need.
+You can all that from kitchenhomelet.com.
 If your bathroom faucet is more than ten years old, chances are it may be out of style, or the finish could be imperfect from years of use and cleaning.
-Just like a great kitchen faucets helps the kitchen to become a better place, a good bathroom faucet makes your living comfortable.
-There are many more choices in faucets these days, from the style and size of the spout and handles, to the wide array of modern finishes available.
-Although the standard chrome faucet may still be outselling all other finishes, satin nickel, brushed nickel, stainless steel and oil-rubbed bronze are a few trendy finishes that can add character to your bathroom.
+There are many more choices in faucets these days, from the style and size of the spout and handles to the wide array of modern finishes available.
+Although the standard chrome faucet may still be outselling all other finishes, satin nickel, brushed nickel, stainless steel, and oil-rubbed bronze are a few trendy finishes that can add character to your bathroom.

 Removing the faucet can be the trickiest part of the task, seemingly more difficult the longer the faucet has been in place.
 First, turn the handle on the valves under the sink clockwise to shut the water off, if there are no supply valves, this may be a good time to consider installing them.
 Double-check that the water is off by turning the old faucet on, both hot and cold.
 If there is any running water, even a steady drip, the valve may not be completely off, and will leak water once the faucet is removed.

 Next, remove both the hot and cold supply lines at the supply valve by turning the compression nuts counter-clockwise.
 You may want a bucket and towel with you as there will be water in the supply lines.
 Most faucets will have a plastic or metal locknut holding the faucet to the underside of the sink.
 Depending on the style of locknut, use a groove lock or adjustable pliers to remove them, freeing the faucet from the sink.
 Clean and remove any residue or old caulking from the sink.
 If the old faucet had a pop-up, remove that hardware as well.